The 11 Best Products To Support A Healthy Skin Microbiome

 It's the most fascinating area of development in skin care, and we've only just scratched the surface of the skin microbiome.
-Here's what we know: There are trillions of microorganisms living on your skin.
-A flourishing microbiome is the key to a healthy skin barrier and, therefore, healthy, glowing skin.
-Inflammatory skin conditions—like acne, eczema, psoriasis—are all in some way affected by poor microbiome health.
+Here's what we know: There are trillions of microorganisms1 living on your skin.
+A flourishing microbiome2 is the key to a healthy skin barrier and, therefore, healthy, glowing skin.
+Inflammatory skin conditions—like acne, eczema, psoriasis3—are all in some way affected by poor microbiome health.
 Many harsh skin care products can and do affect the health of it—namely products that are too stripping or that too dramatically alter the pH.

-We also know that with the right products, you may be able to improve your skin barrier health and the microbes living on it.
-And while there's a lot of research still in the works about how and what skin care ingredients can actually help improve your skin's flora, we have a good idea that pre, pro, and postbiotic products are beneficial for the skin barrier function (well, at least when they're well formulated).
+We also know that with the right products, you may be able to nurture your skin barrier health and the microbes living on it.
+Namely, the category of biotic skin care has exploded lately: There's loads of pre, pro, and (and now) postbiotic products that claim to be beneficial for the skin barrier function (well, at least when they're well formulated).
+And there's a lot of research still in the works about how and what skin care ingredients can actually help improve your skin's flora (there's a lot of debate currently, which dive into it more in our postbiotic deep dive), but for now, here are the products in which we trust their efficacy.

 So, if you are looking for products that may help your skin microbiome, here's a good place to start.